Hevar1099/Applied_microbe_solutions/README.md

 - To analyze additional strains or treatments, add them to the CSV and rerun the script.
 - Modify plotting parameters in `Scripts/analysis.py` for different visual styles.
+- Adjust statistical tests as needed for your experimental design.

 ---